mickem/nscp/docs/docs/reference/windows/CheckSystem.md

 ### check_os_version

-Check the version of the underlaying OS.
+Check the version of the underlying OS.

 * [Samples](#check_os_version_samples)